Multiple Symantec Endpoint Protection Manager email notifications are sent for old events

 One possible cause of this behavior has been corrected in SEP 11 RU7 MP1.
 Please upgrade to the latest available release to receive this fix.

 For SEP 12.1, a fix to improve the behavior was released in SEP 12.1 RU1 (applicable to both the Enterprise Edition and Small Business Edition).
-Additional improvements are expected in the next release of SEP 12.1.
+Additional improvements were added in SEP 12.1 RU1 MP1.
+Please upgrade to the latest available release in order to take advantage of all enhancements and improvements.

 SEP 12 SMB -- Multiple Risk Outbreak email notifications are sent within the Damper period